Skip to main content

 Import generator Import connection

-Double-click on the generator to open its properties, and click on the editor for the Database Connection property, which will pop up a Database Connection Configuration dialog as follows.
+Double-click on the generator to open its properties, and click on the editor for the Connection String property, which will pop up a standard Connection Properties dialog that uses the default SqlClient connection provider for SQL Server.
+To use a provider for the latest features you can change the data source and select the Microsoft SqlClient provider as follows.

 Run the import from a database